Broaden

 "introduce students, teachers, pedestrians, commuters, strangers, dancers, musicians, neighbors, coworkers, roommates, family, friends, anyone "

-Diversity takes center stage in Broaden’s ethos, with each of its sightless icebreaker formats being dynamically adapted to the audience size and background.
-No two interactions are the same as different questions, blindfolds and seating configurations have been improvised to facilitate conversations with over 5,400 participants to date.
+Diversity lies at the core of Broaden’s ethos, with each blindfolded icebreaker format dynamically adapted to the audience size and background.
+The interactions are never the same, as different questions, blindfolds, and seating configurations are improvised to facilitate conversations.
+Over 5,400 participants have engaged in Broaden’s blindfolded icebreaker activities, fostering connections and breaking down barriers.

 Client